Burshtyn

-Burshtyn (Бурштин, /uk/) is a city located in Ivano-Frankivsk Oblast, in western Ukraine, to the north of Halych.
+Burshtyn (Бурштин, /uk/, Polish: Bursztyn, German: Bernstein) is a city located in Ivano-Frankivsk Oblast, in western Ukraine, to the north of Halych.
 It is accessible by rail.
 Burshtyn hosts the administration of Burshtyn urban hromada, one of the hromadas of Ukraine.
 Population:

 It developed rapidly and significantly grew in population during the Soviet period.
 Administratively, Burshtyn is incorporated as a city of regional significance.

 The town, which was one of the Jewish shtetls, and whose name in Ukrainian and Polish literally means amber, was only granted city status in 1993 and has a special administrative status in Halych Raion.
 As an urbanized settlement from 1944 to 1962, it was the main town of the raion.
 There is an old Roman Catholic Church in the center of the city, which was restored at the beginning of the 21st century.

 One of its landmarks is the Burshtyn TES coal-fired power station, which is situated on a reservoir approximately 8 km long and 2 km wide.
 A fish farm lies on the lake near the district of Bilshivtsi.
 The town is known for its soccer club Enerhetyk.